A derivability criterion based on the existence of adjunctions: Preliminaries.

 From now on we f{i}x a class $\mc{W}$ of morphisms, called weak equivalences, in the categories considered, and left or right derived functors are always def{i}ned with respect to these classes.\\

-In practice, (absolute) derived functors are usually obtained through the existence of some kind of resolutions in $\mc{C}$.
-An example is the Quillen theorem of existence of derived functors, in the context of model categories.
+Derived functors are typically obtained in practice through the existence of some kind of resolutions in $\mc{C}$.
+A general example is Quillen's Theorem of Existence of Derived Functors, in the context of model categories.

 \begin{thm}\emph{(\cite{Q})} Let $F:\mc{M}\rightarrow \mc{D}$ be a functor from a Quillen model category $\mc{M}$ to a category $\mc{D}$.
 If $F$ sends weak equivalences between cof{i}brant objects to weak equivalences, then the left derived functor of $F$ exists and may be computed composing $F$ with a cof{i}brant replacement.
 Dually, if $F$ sends weak equivalences between f{i}brant objects to weak equivalences, then the right derived functor of $F$ exists and may be computed composing $F$ with a f{i}brant replacement. \end{thm}